Fetches all pages of results. If you provide this option, then you cannot provide the

 For examples on usage of this option, please see our “using CLI with advanced JSON options” link: https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliusing.htm#AdvancedJSONOptions

-The maximum number of items to return in a paginated “List” call.
+The number of items returned in a paginated List call.
+For information about pagination, see List Pagination.

-The value of the opc-next-page response header from the previous “List” call.
+The value of the opc-next-page response header from the preceding List call.
+For information about pagination, see List Pagination.

 When fetching results, the number of results to fetch per call.
 Only valid when used with